-Law enforcement agencies (state, county, city and tribal) will conduct a TACT (Ticketing Aggressive Cars and Trucks) high visibility enforcement program.
-This program will be conducted primarily in oil-impacted counties.
+The North Dakota Highway Patrol (NDHP) will conduct a TACT-like (Ticketing Aggressive Cars and Trucks) high visibility enforcement program.

-Funds are for grants to city, county, and state law enforcement agencies to conduct high visibility enforcement on overtime in areas of the state more prominently impacted by speed-related fatal and serious crashes.
+Funds are for the NDHP to conduct high visibility enforcement on overtime in areas of the state more prominently impacted by speed-related fatal and serious crashes.